-Basil, Lemon and Cinnamon Series, Ocimum basilicum – 50 seeds avg
+Basil, Lemon and Cinnamon Mix, Ocimum basilicum – 50 seeds avg

 Basil holds up as a cut flower filler and adds the perfect touch to late summer and fall bouquets.
 A striking touch in landscapes, kitchen gardens, cutting gardens and containers that will produce all season when harvested weekly.

 - Summer annual